Karen Matheson

 Karen Matheson OBE (born 11 February 1963) is a Scottish folk singer who frequently sings in Gaelic.
 She is the lead singer of the group Capercaillie and was a member of Dan Ar Braz's group L'Héritage des Celtes, with whom she often sang lead vocals, either alone or with Elaine Morgan.
 She and Morgan sang together on the Breton language song "Diwanit Bugale", the French entry in the Eurovision Song Contest 1996.
 She made a cameo appearance in the 1995 movie Rob Roy singing the song "Ailein duinn".

 Biography

-She grew up in the small village of Taynuilt in the region of Argyll, western Scotland.
+Matheson grew up in the small village of Taynuilt in the region of Argyll, western Scotland.
 She was appointed an OBE in the 2006 New Year's honours list.
-Matheson also appeared as a guest musician on Spirit of the West's 1997 album Weights and Measures.
-Matheson performed a solo in Secret Garden's song "Prayer" in the 1999 album Dawn of a New Century.
-She is married to fellow Capercaillie member Donald Shaw, and they have a son.
+Matheson appeared as a guest musician on Spirit of the West's 1997 album Weights and Measures and performed on Secret Garden's song "Prayer" on their 1999 album Dawn of a New Century.
+She is married to fellow Capercaillie member Donald Shaw; they have a son.

-On 2 February 2010, Matheson made an appearance on Celtic Woman 4, then on 16 October 2015, Karen Matheson released her fourth solo album, Urram, on Vertical Records.
-In support of the new album, Karen Matheson planned 7 shows in Scotland in December 2015 and January 2016 (Note: 7 Karen Matheson shows in December 2015 and January 2016: in Edinburgh on 18 & 19 December at The Queen's Hall (as part of the Phil Cunningham's Christmas Songbook with Phil Cunningham, Eddi Reader, Kris Drever, John McCusker, Ian Carr & Kevin McGuire), in Aberdeen on 21 December at the Aberdeen Music Hall (as part of the Phil Cunningham's Christmas Songbook), in Glasgow on 22 December at the City Halls (as part of the Phil Cunningham's Christmas Songbook), on 29 & 31 January at the Royal Concert Hall (as part of the Transatlantic Sessions at Celtic Connections), on 30 January at the City Halls (with Nolwenn Leroy as part of Celtic Connections).), one show in January in Dublin, Ireland (Note: 1 Karen Matheson show in Dublin, Ireland in January 2016: on 27 January at St Patrick's Cathedral during Tradfest 2016 along with Pauline Scanlon and Muireann Nic Amhlaoibh on the occasion of a celebration of the life, music and legacy of the seminal Irish singer Eithne Ní Uallacháin.) and 5 shows in the UK in February 2016 (as part of the Transatlantic Sessions) (Note: 5 Karen Matheson shows in the UK in February 2016: on 1 February in London (at the Royal Festival Hall), on 2 February in Birmingham (at the Symphony Hall), on 3 February in Gateshead (at The Sage Gateshead), on 4 February in Manchester (at Bridgewater Hall), on 5 February in Derry (at Millennium Forum Theatre).).